malden-feuerstein/contracts/README.md

 - To show linter warnings: `yarn lint`

 ### TODO
-- Deploy the contracts on test net and put some capital in it
 - Connect the web front end to show the cash assets and investments in the fund
-- Why do I have an investment period?
+- Why is there an investment period?
 Shouldn't it just allow investing and redeeming the ERC20 tokens forever?
 - Backtest it with real ETH, BTC data
 - Maybe increase percentage precision to 18 decimals to completely capture all WAVAX precision?
 - Actually make use of the stored prices.
 Currently they're stored but not used.